Sumat-Dev/flutter-getx-format/README.md

 # Flutter Getx Format
 **Flutter Getx** is an opinionated state management solution built on top of Flutter.
 It aims to simplify state management in your Flutter applications by providing a concise and reactive approach.

-### Concepts :dart:
+## Concepts
 - **GetX Controller** : A class that encapsulates application state and logic.
-It typically extends _GetxController_ from the _get_ package.
+It typically extends `GetxController` from the `get` package.
-- **Observables** : Variables declared using _Rx_ types within the controller.
+- **Observables** : Variables declared using `Rx` types within the controller.
 These variables automatically notify the UI whenever their values change.
 - **Dependency Injection** : Getx promotes loose coupling between UI widgets and controllers through dependency injection.
-You can inject controllers into widgets using _Get.put_ or _Get.find_.
+You can inject controllers into widgets using `Get.put` or `Get.find`.
 - **Routing** : Getx provides a built-in navigation system with named routes and parameters for easy navigation between screens.
-- **Reactive Bindings** : You can use _Obx_ or other reactive widgets to automatically rebuild parts of the UI whenever an observable value changes.
+- **Reactive Bindings** : You can use `Obx` or other reactive widgets to automatically rebuild parts of the UI whenever an observable value changes.

-> I hope this Flutter Getx Fomat can help you get started on your project Thank you.

-### Folder structure :european_castle:
+## Folder structure
 ```bash
 lib
 ├── main.dart